Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-azure.md

 Choose `Blobs` and create a container named 'etc-squidex-assets'.

-Choose `Access Keys` and copy one of the keys for the setup of the MongoDB and one Connection String for the setup of the squidex asset store.
+Choose `Access Keys` and copy one of the keys for the setup of the MongoDB and one Connection String for the setup of the Squidex asset store.

 ## 4. Create the container instance